gebruikersnaam1/Data/README.md

 ## Authors

-The authors of this application are:
+The developers of this application are:

 - Abdulvahid Kilic
-- Anayeli Méndez Gutierrez
 - Jürgen van der Heiden